Top 5 Account Manager Interview Questions, and How to Handle Them

 4. What measures would you take to achieve your sales target if you are lagging behind?

-This is one of the key questions for account manager job interview to know if you can justify your cost to company.
+This is one of the key sales account manager interview questions to know if you can justify your cost to company.
 Or in other words, how efficient you are in meeting your targets.
 A successful account manager has to hit their sales target.
 And they should be able to highlight that in every monthly or quarterly revenue report.

 Explain how organized you are in tracking your progress every month or week by using the software like Salesforce.
 You can say that you generate monthly or weekly reports even before your manager asks for it so that you can ensure that you are on the right track.